Multi-Table Classifier¶

 array(['NonLethal', 'NonLethal', 'NonLethal', 'NonLethal', 'NonLethal', 'NonLethal', 'NonLethal', 'NonLethal', 'NonLethal', 'NonLethal'], dtype='<U9')

-From these predictions we can compute the accuracy score using sklearn.metrics
+From these predictions we compute the test accuracy and AUC (One-vs-Rest) scores using sklearn.metrics